SFTP vs SMB: How Do These Popular Protocols for Remote File Access Compare?

 Server Message Block (SMB) icon, representing a communication protocol for transferring files.

-Key SMB facts:
+Key SMB protocol facts:

 • Share-level access: Unlike SFTP, SMB shares entire directories, allowing them to be mounted as network drives.